Custom Detection Rules

 Overview

-Application Security Management (ASM) comes with a set of out-of-the-box detection rules which aim to catch attack attempts and vulnerability triggers that impact your production systems.
+Application Security Management (ASM) comes with a set of out-of-the-box detection rules which aim to catch attack attempts, vulnerabilities found by attacker, and business logic abuse that impact your production systems.

-However, there are situations where you may want to customize a rule based on your environment.
-For example, you may want to customize a detection rule that catches attack attempts on a pre-production development route that accepts SQL and returns the results.
-Catching SQL attempts is noisy, as the route is restricted to internal developers; therefore you can customize this rule to exclude these patterns.
+However, there are situations where you may want to customize a rule based on your environment or workload.
+For example, you may want to customize a detection rule that detects users performing sensitive actions from a geolocation where your business doesn’t operate.

 Another example is customizing a rule to exclude an internal security scanner.
 ASM detects its activity as expected.
 However, you may not want to be notified of its regularly occurring scan.